vantage6/v6-node-to-node-diagnostics/README.md

 --------------------

-# v6-boilerplate-py
+# v6-n2n-diagnostics
 This algoithm is part of the [vantage6](https://vantage6.ai) solution.
-Vantage6 allowes to execute computations on federated datasets.
+Vantage6 allows to execute computations on federated datasets.
 This repository provides a boilerplate for new algorithms.

 ## Usage
 First clone the repository.